top of page

 What do we find in amber?

 Polishing amber unlocks its hidden wonders!
-It can reveal a dazzling shine, showcasing its true colors, unique character, and even trapped insects like the spider you see in the photo below.
-Some amber pieces might have colors that shift mysteriously, while others hold perfectly preserved plant life from a bygone era.
+It can reveal trapped insects like the photos below.
+Some amber pieces might have colors that shift mysteriously, while others hold perfectly preserved plant life.
 But you won't know what lies beneath the surface until you polish it – it could be a dazzling gem, a simple piece, or something in between!

 How old is amber?